nanocurrency/nano-docs/docs/integration-guides/websockets.md

 ##### Subscribing

-To subscribe to node telemetry response notifications:
+To subscribe to telemetry response notifications from **other nodes on the network**:

 ```json
 {